 The Group participates in a 'cap and trade' scheme in various countries.
-Under the scheme, the government in each country sets specific annual limits for emitting pollutants and grants the Group the respective number of emissions certificates.
+Under the scheme, the Government in each country sets specific annual limits for emitting pollutants and grants the Group the respective number of emissions certificates.
 The Group can settle its annual obligation created by the emission of pollutants only by surrendering emissions certificates.
 If the Group's annual emissions are below the limit, then it can sell the remaining certificates to other parties on a trading platform.
 Conversely, if the annual emissions exceed the limit, then the Group purchases additional certificates to settle its obligation.

 The Group recognises emissions certificates as intangible assets (see (M)).
-Emissions certificates received from the government are initially measured at fair value, which is determined based on the market price of certificates traded on the platform at that date.
+Emissions certificates received from the Government are initially measured at fair value, which is determined based on the market price of certificates traded on the platform at that date.
 Emissions certificates purchased on the trading platform are initially measured at cost.
 Subsequent to initial recognition, the emissions certificates are measured at cost less any accumulated impairment losses.
 The cost of emissions certificates is based on the first-in, first-out allocation method.

-Emissions certificates received from the government are government grants (see (F)).
+Emissions certificates received from the Government are government grants (see (F)).

 The Group recognises a liability to surrender emissions certificates as it emits pollutants.
 The Group measures the liability based on the carrying amount of the certificates on hand to the extent of emissions within the annual limit, and at the current market value of certificates to the extent that it would be required to purchase additional certificates to settle the obligation.
-The liability is presented as a provision and derecognised when the certificates are surrendered to the government (see (T)).
+The liability is presented as a provision and derecognised when the certificates are surrendered to the Government (see (T)).

-An entity chooses a presentation format, to be applied consistently, either to offset a grant related to income against the related expenditure (net presentation) or to present it separately or under a general heading such as 'other income' (gross presentation).

-In our view, in determining the carrying amount of emissions certificates for the purpose of calculating a gain or loss on disposal, the guidance for determining the cost of inventories should be applied by analogy.
-In some cases, the certificates will have unique identification numbers, and therefore it will be possible to apply the specific identification method if the holder tracks costs on an individual certificate basis.
-Otherwise, any reasonable cost allocation method may be used - e.g. average cost or first-in, first-out.
-The method used should be applied consistently.
+- An entity chooses a presentation format, to be applied consistently, either to offset a grant related to income against the related expenditure (net presentation) or to present it separately or under a general heading such as 'other income' (gross presentation). - Insights 3.3.100.70, b.
+167.10 - Emissions allowances are often interchangeable.
+The Accounting Standards are silent on how an entity should determine the carrying amount of such assets e.g. whether to calculate a gain or loss on disposal.
+In some cases, it is feasible to identify and track the specific units sold or transferred e.g. when the units have unique identification numbers.
+Conversely, if it is not feasible to identify and track the specific units, then in our view an entity should apply the guidance for determining cost formulas for inventories by analogy (see Insights into IFRS 3.8.280) under the hierarchy for selecting accounting policies.
+We believe that a reasonable cost allocation method may be used i.e. average cost or first-in, first-out.
+An entity should apply the elected accounting policy consistently.